 3. One TIN – One Score

 MIPS score is determined not on the volume of data reported or the duration for which it is reported, but on the performance rate.
 By the very definition of the group, MACRA encourages clinicians to work together to drive the performance rate up.
 Higher performance rate would lead to a higher score.

 An important detail to keep in mind is that when you report as a group, even the clinicians in the group who were below the volume threshold get the payment adjustment.
 Group reporting could help you earn more incentive dollars.

 A group needs to pick one submission method for each performance category.
 Quality performance category carries the most weight and has the most submission options.
 In addition to EHR, Registry, and Qualified Clinical Data Registries (QCDRs), groups of any size offering primary care can use CAHPS for MIPS as one quality measure.
 Larger groups of 25 or more providers can also use CMS Web Interface to submit their data.

 5. Entire Group Reports on the Same Measures

 For each performance category, the entire group has to pick the measures that works for them and earns the group the highest score possible.
 That’s the tricky part, especially for a multi-specialty group.
 Luckily there is a solution for that.
 MyMipsScore allows you to add all the pertinent quality measure for the entire group and then evaluate which measures turn out to be the best for your group as a whole.
 Additionally, it enables you to perform predictive analytics to determine the optimum performance required for different measure-submission method combination to maximize your score.

-Size of your group also determines the number of measures that your group is required to report and submission method options available.
-For groups of 16 or more eligible clinicians, an additional All-Cause Hospital Readmission Measure (ACHRM) would be calculated from their claims data for the entire reporting year.
+For the Quality performance category, size of your group also determines the number of measures that your group is required to report and submission method options available.
+For groups of 16 or more eligible clinicians, an additional All-Cause Hospital Readmission Measure (ACR) would be calculated from their claims data for the entire reporting year.

 6. Same Reporting Period